 Whipped Cream for Cake Minis

 This recipe makes just enough whipped cream for two cake minis, whether you’re doing one tier or two.
+For a vegan option, try coconut whipped cream or buy a vegan option at the store.

 Time: about 5 minutes